circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 6. Click the **Create and add XXXX user key** button.

+Now, CircleCI will use the machine user's SSH key for any Git commands that run during your builds.

 ## Permissions Overview

 CircleCI requests the following permissions from your VCS provider,